GW-DSSD/Mediators-Beyond-Borders/README.md

 ## Objectives
 ### Define Purpose and Requirements:

-Assist MBBI in defining the purpose and requirements of the interactive map.
+- Assist MBBI in defining the purpose and requirements of the interactive map.
-Include features like embedded images and videos, initial text, and links to websites/articles.
+- Include features like embedded images and videos, initial text, and links to websites/articles.
-Explore the potential inclusion of a paywall or login credentials for specific information.
+- Explore the potential inclusion of a paywall or login credentials for specific information.

 ### Select Mapping Platform:
-Decide on a mapping platform that provides the functionality and accessibility MBBI requires.
+- Decide on a mapping platform that provides the functionality and accessibility MBBI requires.
-Choose Esri's web based software ArcGIS  due to its ease of use.
+- Choose Esri's web based software ArcGIS  due to its ease of use.

 ### Interface Design:
-Handle the design of the interface with feedback from MBBI.
+- Handle the design of the interface with feedback from MBBI.
-Design an interactive map that MBBI can easily update.
+- Design an interactive map that MBBI can easily update.
-Utilize MBBI marketing and branding styles.
+- Utilize MBBI marketing and branding styles.

 ### Documentation and Training:
-Develop tutorial/handbook write-up for the map updating process.
+- Develop tutorial/handbook write-up for the map updating process.
-Provide training and documentation for MBBI to manage and update the maps.
+- Provide training and documentation for MBBI to manage and update the maps.

 ## Getting Started
 To get started with the project, follow these steps:

-Clone the repository: git clone https://github.com/your-username/mbbi-interactive-maps.git For any questions or issues, contact the DSSD team or raise an issue in the repository.
+- Clone the repository: git clone https://github.com/your-username/mbbi-interactive-maps.git
+- For any questions or issues, contact the DSSD team or raise an issue in the repository.

 ## Contributors
-GWU DSSD Team
+- GWU DSSD Team
-MBBI Team
+- MBBI Team

 ## License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed.